How Sifu's kung fu combat works, with 7 new video clips

 Fighting with props

-The combat basics look fun to master, though not especially surprising after playing Absolver and other fighting games and brawlers that involve blocking until the 'you can't block anymore' meter fills up or empties.
+The combat basics look fun to master, though not especially surprising after playing Absolver and other fighting games and brawlers that involve blocking until the 'you can't block anymore' meter fills up or empties, whichever one means you're in trouble.
+The finishing moves (which aren't included in that tally of 150 attacks) look cooler than landing a regular punch that happens to be the knockout blow, but the concept isn't novel.

 Sifu did surprise me, however, wherever the protagonist threw an enemy into a wall or over a railing.
-I didn't catch much in the way of obvious animation cheating—slippy-slidey footwork, sudden camera changes, etc—to bring level geometry into the fight like that.
-It's not a cutting edge SIGRAPPH machine learning animation demo or anything, but it does seem to generate the kung fu movie choreography feeling Sloclap is after on the fly.
+I didn't catch much in the way of obvious animation cheating—slippy-slidey footwork, sudden camera changes—to bring level geometry into the fight like that.
+It's not a cutting edge SIGRAPPH machine learning animation demo or anything, but it does seem to effectively generate the kung fu movie choreography feeling Sloclap is going for on the fly.

-During the demonstration, for example, one opponent was thrown into a metal bed frame and then kicked in the back to send his forehead into the bars—without it going through them or otherwise looking ridiculous.
+During the demonstration, for example, the protagonist finished an opponent by kicking him in the knee and dropping him into a kneel at the foot of a metal bed frame, and then kicking him again in the back, smashing his forehead into the bars—without it going through them or otherwise looking ridiculous.
 It's genuinely what I imagined the videogames of the future would be like back when characters still clipped through every piece of geometry that dared enter their airspace.
-(Looking back now, daydreaming about how good contextual finishing moves would be in the future is extremely nerdy.)
+(Looking back now, daydreaming about how good contextual finishing moves would be in the future was extremely nerdy of me.)

 Objects lighter than a bed frame come into play, too.
 At one point in the nightclub level, the protagonist flicked a bottle at an enemy with his foot and then pushed an ottoman at him for a knockdown.
 You can see similar moves in the gifs on this page.